Tile or Laminate Flooring? Which Is Best?

-Many people would rather not have to undergo the hassle of having to update flooring on a regular basis, though.
-Tile is a longer-term option and will be one less thing to think about when you are redecorating.
+Many people would rather not have to undergo the hassle of having to update flooring on a regular basis.
+Tile is a longer-term option and can be one less thing to think about when you are redecorating.

 For those who would like their flooring choices to last, tile floors can certainly be worth the initial effort and investment.

 Different types of flooring have different advantages during installation and while they are in place.
 Some of the pros and cons of laminate flooring vs tile concern their ease of use.
 When putting down new flooring, the laminate is relatively easy and quick to lay.
 It only needs to be cut to size and then fixed over the correct underlay.
-Laying tile is a longer process that requires more time and effort.
-To cut tiles to size around room edges or fixings involves the use of special tools and takes special skill so as not to smash the tiles.
-However, once they are in place the tiles will not slip or raise.
+Laying tile is a long process that requires more time and effort.
+To cut tiles to size around room edges or fixings involves the use of special tools and takes particular skill so as not to smash the tiles.
+However, once they are in place, the tiles should not slip or raise.

-Once it has been laid, laminate flooring is easy to clean.
-Superficial dirt and everyday marks will come away without too much effort.
+Once laid, laminate flooring is easy to clean.
+Superficial dirt and everyday marks do clean away without too much effort.
 Take care not to stain your laminate floors, however.

-Once a stain has permeated laminate flooring no amount of scrubbing will help.
-In fact, you will damage a laminate floor if you use abrasive cleaning methods or harsh products.
+Once a stain has permeated laminate flooring, no amount of scrubbing can’t help.
+You might damage a laminate floor if you use abrasive cleaning methods or harsh products.

-Tiles, on the other hand, will not pick up stains and even stubborn dirt won’t hold.
-A regular mop or steam will work on any hard flooring, but you can also use a firm scrubbing brush and more powerful cleaning products on tiles if you wish.
-A bit of elbow grease will keep tiles looking as good as new for as long as they are in place.
+Tiles, on the other hand, do not pick up stains, and even stubborn dirt won’t hold.
+A regular mop or steam can work on any hard flooring, but you can also use a firm scrubbing brush and more powerful cleaning products on tiles if you wish.
+A bit of elbow grease can keep tiles looking as good as new for as long as they are in place.

 Tile flooring is cooler underfoot than laminate, making it a popular choice in countries with warm climates.
-But the idea of having cold feet doesn’t fit with everybody’s vision of creature comforts.
-However, this can be easily overcome.
+The idea of having cold feet do not fit with everybody’s vision of creature comforts.
+However, this can be easily fixed.
 Tiles are perfect for use over underfloor heating.

-An underheated tile floor will add warmth to a room in a way that other central heating systems just cannot.
+An underheated tile floor can add warmth to a room in a way that other central heating systems just cannot.
 Alternatively, a sumptuous rug is a cozy finishing touch to any tiled floor.

 We all want our floors to last, of course.
-Flooring needs to be able to withstand a lot of use, day after day.
+Flooring needs to be able to withstand much use, day after day.
 There are areas of some rooms that get more traffic on a daily basis than other areas.

-Tile flooring is especially durable and hardwearing.
-While discussing pros and cons of laminate flooring vs tile it is important to note that tiles will not show signs of wear in the same way as laminate.
+Tile flooring is exceptionally durable and hardwearing.
+While discussing the pros and cons of laminate flooring vs tile, it is essential to note that tiles may not show signs of wear in the same way as laminate.

-Over many years, the tile may become smooth or worn down slightly in places that see a lot of activity, such as in front of a fixture like a kitchen sink, but it will not wear out or wear through.
+Over many years, the tile may become smooth or worn down slightly in places that see much activity, such as in front of a fixture like a kitchen sink, but it may not wear out or wear through.

 Then again, tile is more unforgiving than laminate flooring.
-If crockery or glassware is dropped on a tile floor it is unlikely to survive.
-But a dropped item or a heavy piece of furniture won’t leave a mark on tiles.
+If crockery or glassware is dropped on a tiled floor, it is unlikely to survive.
+A dropped item or a heavy piece of furniture do not leave a mark on tiles.

 Tile floors are resistant to the chips, scratches, and dents that naturally might affect a less hardy laminate floor during everyday use.
 Be especially careful not to tear any laminate flooring.
 An advantage of the laminate is that it is light and flexible.
-But moving bulky furniture items can be a risky business on a lightweight flooring material that may easily move and tear.
+However, moving bulky furniture items can be risky business on a lightweight flooring material that may quickly move and tear.

-In small rooms or upstairs you might consider a flooring that is quick and easy to install, and laminate might be an ideal choice in these areas.
+In small rooms or upstairs, you might consider flooring that is quick and easy to install, and laminate might be an ideal choice in these areas.
 Another advantage of using tiles, though, is that they are waterproof.
-This means that tiles make an ideal choice for flooring in downstairs kitchen, bathroom, or utility areas.
-With the addition of comfortable and warming rugs tiles can also work very well in other living areas.
-This is true in a dining room or sitting room as an alternative to carpet or bare floorboards.
+Tiles make an ideal choice for flooring in the downstairs kitchen, bathroom, or utility areas.
+With the addition of comfortable and warming, rugs tiles can also work very well in other living areas such as a reading room or a sitting room.

 Having considered the pros and cons of laminate flooring vs tile, you should be ready to make the right choice.
 Here at Rhodium Floors, we are expert providers of tile flooring.

-Contact us today and we will help you find the best flooring for your needs.
+Contact us today, and we can help you find the best flooring for your needs.

 - White kitchen flooring options for your home – wooden floors and tiles05/23/2019